Wavechaser/NamiColor/README.md

 First, use master controls to fit the range of input roughly into the 0-1 floatpoint space.
 Refer to your waveform and other scopes to determine where your code values are.
 Don't worry about not being exact, there are second chances.

 > [!NOTE]
 > Always drag the number box in the DCTL UI.
-The graphical slider themselves tend to be overly sensitive.
+The graphical sliders tend to be overly sensitive.

 #### Input Scaling